 - Government should create a level playing field by removing taxes from business; but tax funds used to buyback the company’s shares.

-- Today, not taxing companies won’t be popular because many businesses circumvent tax rules legally and pay no taxes.
+- Not taxing companies won’t be popular because many businesses circumvent tax rules legally and pay no taxes.
 But in the long term, when governments do the things we suggest above, they will level the playing field and allow businesses to create value in the economy.

-Systemic racism and sexism is real, but society, including me, denied it for too long.
-Discrimination is inhumane and sub-optimizes value creation resulting in poor stewardship.
+Systemic racism and sexism are real, but society denied it for too long.
+Discrimination is inhumane and sub-optimizes value creation, resulting in poor stewardship.
 Because racism and sexism are systemic, often we do not notice them.
-So, we must be vigilant, inter alia, in hiring, and career planning and execution.
+So, we must be vigilant hiring, and career planning and execution.
 For instance, studies show online algorithms use people’s names to discriminate when hiring.
 And people use accents on the phone to discriminate.
-Now that we started a conversation about capitalism and business we must continue to listen and learn before we act.
+Now that we started a conversation about capitalism and business, we must continue to listen and learn before we act.

 © Michel A. Bell